apaulurbiztondo/allan/README.md

 JUnit Test:

-  - Created "UserControllerTests" class for "UserController" that uses the Mockito framework to test various controller methods.
+  - Created "UserControllerTests" class for "UserController" and "UserServiceTests" class for "UserService" that uses the Mockito framework to test various controller methods.
 The tests include getting all users, getting a user by ID, creating a user, updating a user, and deleting a user.
 The test methods use Mockito annotations to mock the UserService class and verify expected responses and behavior.

 Tools used: